Canadensys/narwhal-processor/README.md

 Scope
 -----
 The narwhal-processor is meant to be used as a low-level processing library with few secondary or contextual validations.
 For example, given a date such as 1999-01-16, the output (if successful) will be parsed into day (16), month (01), and year (1999).
 However, if this date represents the date of collection, it is out of scope to determine the biological validity of Jan 16, 1999.
+The narwhal-processor only produces results from data that are without uncertainty.

 Documentation and Usage
 -----------------------